klamping/vrt-email-course/manuscript/day-2.md

 ### Tomorrow's outlook

 So, how does it feel to have programmatically taken control of a browser?
 A little awesome, right?
 Okay, if you're underwhelmed, that's because we didn't really test much.
 We only peaked at the page title then closed everything down before we got ourselves in trouble.

-We promise that over the next couple of days we'll get our hands extra dirty with mouse clicks, keyboard taps, HTML checks and a very real visual tests.
+We promise that over the next couple of days we'll get our hands extra dirty with mouse clicks, keyboard taps, HTML checks and very real visual tests.

 If you can't wait until then, take a look at [the WebdriverIO API page](http://webdriver.io/api.html) to see a full list of commands available for use.